curious-attempt-bunny/mud2.net/mudiiclient/index.md

 # Installation

-Download the installer, and run it:
+Download the right installer for you, and then see notes below.
+I'm not paying fees to code sign the installer, so be ready for a ton of warnings.

 * [Windows installer](mudiiclient_windows_1_6_4.exe) 43Mb (includes Java).
 * [Mac OSX installer](mudiiclient_macos_1_6_4.dmg) 74Mb (includes Java).